bendikrb/frigate-event-handler/README.md

 frigate-event-handler --debug -c config.yml
 ```

-Debug files will be saved to `./debug` by default.
+Debug files will be saved to `./debug` by default, or to a custom directory specified with the `--debug-dir` option.

+Debug mode and debug directory can also be set in the configuration file.

 ## Requirements